f3ath/jessie/README.md

 }
 ```

-This library fully implements the RFC 9535 [JsonPath] specification.
-It also should pass the latest version
-of the [Compliance Test Suite].
-If you find a missing or incorrectly implemented feature, please open an issue.

 ## Data manipulation
 Each `JsonPathMatch` produced by the `.read()` method contains the `.pointer` property which is a valid [JSON Pointer]